paf31/lambdaconf/drawing/README.md

 - A [Koch Snowflake](http://en.wikipedia.org/wiki/Koch_snowflake)
 - Write a function which repeats a `Drawing` along the vertices of a `Path`.
 - Extend the `Drawing` data type to allow rotations (you will need to edit `bower_components/purescript-drawing/src/Graphics/Canvas/Drawing.purs`).
+- Write a data type `LSystem` and rendering function which renders a 2-dimensional [L-System](http://en.wikipedia.org/wiki/L-System).